 You don’t have to worry about it though – no matter how gross it sounds – and you have the extra estrogen in your body to thank for stimulating all the mucous membranes in your body.

-Stay away from douches and vaginal wipes because it can throw off your PH balance and that can unleash a whole lot of nasty.
-Most sites suggest “clean” and “dry” with a panty liner back up, is the best line of defense for this pregnancy side effect, but I like to think we’ve all figured out that universal lady garden tip by now.
+Stay away from douches and vaginal wipes because they can throw off your PH balance and that can unleash a whole lot of nasty.
+Most sites suggest “clean” and “dry” with a panty liner back up, is the best line of defense for this pregnancy side effect, but I like to think we’ve all figured out that universal crotch tip by now.

 I was going to cover off stretch marks for the last symptoms, but most of us know those battle scars can strike with pregnancy so I went with skin tags.